DOI10.47051/EHGA5806

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..16 Although Caiman crocodilus is a widely distributed species that occurs in protected areas, it has been the subject of overexploitation in some countries, including Ecuador, where populations have declined.1,8 The meat and eggs are consumed3 and the skin is used as material for handicrafts and various garments.4 Some populations have disappeared due to the drying of wetlands9 and others are experiencing adverse effects by accumulating mercury associated with artisanal and small-scale gold mining.17 Fortunately, C. crocodilus is now a protected species in many countries and is recovering despite decades of overexploitation.8,16 Finally, the near extirpation of Melanosuchus niger, which has a greater commercial value, has resulted in C. crocodilus now occupying habitats previously dominated by the other species.18 As a result, present populations may be larger than they were historically.18

-Distribution: Caiman crocodilus is widely distributed throughout northern South America, including the Amazon basin and Trinidad and Tobago islands.19 In Ecuador, the species has been recorded at elevations between 129 and 517 m (Fig. 2).
+Distribution: Caiman crocodilus is widely distributed throughout northern South America, including the Amazon basin and Trinidad and Tobago islands.19 In Ecuador, the species has only been recorded at elevations below 517 m along the Amazonian lowlands (Fig. 2).

 Distribution of Caiman crocodilus in Ecuador